NatemcM/noService/ReadMe.md

 The defaults for this plugin are:

 - noservice_class: 'noservice'
-- message: "Calls to this number cost 20p plus your phone company's access charge."
+- message: "Calls to this number are free from a BT landline and cost bewteen 2-8p p/m on other landlines plus your phone company's access charge.
+Calls from Mobiles cost between 20-40p p/m plus your standard network rate."
 - tooltip_class: 'tt'
 - activeClass: "active"
 - message_container: 'span'